 1. Cycle the Riesling Trail

 Your first day of your weekend in the Clare Valley is no doubt when you’ll have heaps of energy and are raring to start exploring.
-That being said, the best activity to do off the bat is cycling the famous Riesling trail… well, at least part of it.
+That being said, the best activity to do off the bat is hiring a bike to cycle the famous Riesling trail… well, at least part of it.

 This 33km long cycling and walking trail takes you through small villages, past vineyards and most importantly, to cellar doors where you can sample some of the locally produced wines.

 The purpose-built scenic track is generally flat, but there are a few deceiving inclines that may leave unfit riders a little exhausted (*ahem* me).

 We brought our own bikes with us for this trip, however if you’re renting bikes, I would highly recommend you opt for electric bikes to give you a little boost, especially for after you’ve been to a few cellar doors!
-There are plenty of bike rental shops in the centre of Clare.
+There are plenty of bike rental options in the centre of Clare.
 If you have the choice, opt for a bike with either a front basket or a back bracket with some bungee straps so you can buy a couple of bottles if you find something to your taste!

 It is a long day of riding, so make sure you slap on the sunscreen, have a bottle of water and bring a bike lock to chain your bike up whilst you go inside the region’s famous cellar doors.